Emergency Dentistry – Doylestown, PA

 Do you experience chronic jaw soreness, headaches, earaches, or neck pain?
 If so, the problem could actually stem from an inflamed or strained TMJ, or temporomandibular joint.
 This is your jaw joint, and problems in this area can cause a variety of unpleasant symptoms felt throughout the entire head and neck.
 Dr. Rakowsky can determine the source of your longstanding discomfort and then provide therapy that’s designed to directly treat it, stopping the pain and restoring your oral function at the same time.

-Emergency Dentistry FAQs
+Dental Emergency FAQs

 Do you have questions about a dental emergency that you’re experiencing?
 Don’t hesitate to reach out to your local emergency dentist in Doylestown, Dr. Terry Rakowsky, for first-aid guidance and fast, effective treatment.
 We’ve also provided some of the most commonly asked questions that we receive from our patients below, for your convenience.